gsingers/search_with_machine_learning_course/README.md

 1. Launch a new Gitpod workspace based on this repository.
 This will automatically start OpenSearch and OpenSearch Dashboards.
     1. Note: it can take a few minutes for OpenSearch and the dashboards to launch.
 1. You should now have a running Opensearch instance (port 9200) and a running Opensearch Dashboards instance (port 5601)
 1. Login to the dashboards at `https://5601-<$GITPOD_URL>/` with default username `admin` and password `admin`.
-Change your password to something you will remember, as these are public instances.
 This should popup automatically as a new tab, unless you have blocked popups.
+Also note, that in the real world, you would change your password.
+Since these ports are blocked if you aren't logged into Gitpod, it's OK.

         $GITPOD_URL is a placeholder for your ephemeral Gitpod host name, e.g. silver-grasshopper-8czadqyn.ws-us25.gitpod.io